 Makers & Shakers

 The Maker movement is all the rage, but what is it?
 Where did it start and why is it important now?
-Come visit the museum and immerse yourself in the maker movement with hands-on activities for the whole family.
-Expand the most important part of your toolkit – your brain with this amazing experiential exhibit created to engage all of your senses.
-This exhibit will cover some of the greatest historical inventors as well as some of the products invented and manufactured here in our valley.
+This exhibit gave visitors a chance to immerse themselves in the maker movement with hands-on activities for the whole family.
+This amazing experiential exhibit covered some of the greatest historical inventors as well as some of the products invented and manufactured here in our valley.

 Apple Capital Records Exhibit